greenelab/backup/README.md

 #### `GITHUB_USER`

 The GitHub user or organization you want to backup, e.g., "greenelab".

 When running on GitHub Actions, this can be omitted to automatically use the current user or organization running the workflow.

 #### `GITHUB_TOKEN`

 A [GitHub authentication token](https://octokit.github.io/rest.js/v18#authentication), such as a [personal access token](https://github.com/settings/tokens/new).

 When running on GitHub Actions, this can be omitted to automatically use the [GitHub Actions token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication).
+This has the caveat of only having permissions to see _public repos_.
+You could use a personal access token to allow the scripts to see private repos, but Software Heritage cannot archive private repos anyway.

 #### `SOFTWARE_HERITAGE_TOKEN`